ingenieux/beanstalker/README.md

   * [Amazon CloudFront](http://aws.amazon.com/cloudfront/)
   * [Amazon SimpleDB](http://aws.amazon.com/simpledb/)

-It also constains a handy archetype for a RESTful Web Service under AWS EB.
+It also constains a handy archetype for a RESTful Web Service under AWS EB and another as a basic for war overlays.

 ## Handful links: